postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ## Approving requests for access

-If you have the editor role for a Postman element such as a collection, API, environment, mock server, or monitor, you may receive a request to give a teammate access to the element.
+If you have the Editor role for a Postman element such as a collection, API, environment, mock server, or monitor, you may receive a request to give a teammate access to the element.

-If a teammate requests editor role access, you will receive an email that details the request.
+If a teammate requests Editor role access, you will receive an email that details the request.

 ![Request Detail Email](https://assets.postman.com/postman-docs/request-detail-email-v8.jpg)

-Select **Approve Request** if you want to give your teammate editor role access to the collection, API, or monitor.
-If you do not want to give editor access, you can ignore the request.
+Select **Approve Request** if you want to give your teammate Editor role access to the collection, API, or monitor.
+If you do not want to give Editor access, you can ignore the request.
 The request will expire after 15 days.